 With intermittent fasting you eat less times per day, and only eat within an 8 hour period.
 Eating less frequently equals less reactivity when you do eat.
 So this is one way to reduce the irritation on the gut mucosal membrane.

-3. Castor oil Packs For Stress Reduction, Absorption, Reduced Inflammation and Better Bowel Movements
+- Castor oil Packs to Reduce Stress and Inflammation and have Better Bowel Movements and Absorption.

-6. Find Out what your Poo Says About you
+- Find Out what your Poo Says About you.

 Download the first step to understanding the weaknesses in your body, the 50 Shades of Poo.
 Getting to know how to analyze our stools for signs of nutrient deficiencies, digestive issues and hormonal imbalances is one of the easiest ways to figure out what’s going on inside our bodies.